janaipakos/janaipakos.github.io/_posts/2016-10-03-Master-Haskell-Notes.md

 ## Scope
 - Haskell is lexically or location-base scoped
 - Scope is the entire function, not just what is to the right of the equals.
 But func is outside, while let is inside

+## Abstract Algebra and Category Theory
+- Monoid- `mappend` is a way to combine two elements of the same type with an operator and an identity element (think a fold).
+The structures are combined.
+For example mconcat can join Sum 2, Sum 3, Sum 4 into Sum 9, or multiply them into Sum 24.
+Monoids predate Semigroup even though they it is a sub class.
+So identity is mempty (i.e. an empty list for lists, 0 for addition, or 1 for multiplication), <> is mappend, ++ is mconcat. mconcat is preferred to ++ and <> because it is less typing (you can use mconcat [list[), and certain types of text can use mconcat but not ++.
+The four laws of monoids are:
+    + left identity, right identity, associativity, and the definition of mconcat.
+- Functors are a class of types that map a function *over* each element of a data structure, not only those limited to lists with `map`.
+The structure is unchanged, but the values within it may change.
+Functor is `fmap` and it's a pattern to use mapping over structures other than lists (such as Int, Node, Maybe).
+The infix version of `fmap` is `<$>`.
+This is similar to function application `($)` but with the mapped function `f`.
+- Applicatives are a way to map over structures that have more than one or any number of elements, using `pure` for one argument and `<*>` for two or more.
+It is a monoidal functor that lifts a functions with its own structure over a value with its own structure.
+More abstractly, these arguments may also have effects, such as having the possibility of failure or different ways to succeed.
+    - Handles missing values well, because you do not have to check for null using conditionals or use exception handling.
+    - `fmap f x = pure f <*> x`
+- Monads is an applicative type that uses `return` (another name for `pure`) and bind `>>=`.
+Monads use the bind function `>>=` to evaluate each expression then combine the results by applying the function f.
+It helps the user not have to worry about failures at any step.
+This is the same and using a `do` block and binding the functions to values then applying a function to the result.
+- ST (State Transformers) return the function ouput as well as the changed state.
+- Semigroup- The Semigroup class has only one important method, the <> operator. <> combines instances of the same type.
+Semigroups are similar to Monoid, except that Monoids requre an identity element for the type.